ipr-cnrs/openmanage/README.md

 * Add an APT repository in order to provide OpenManage.
 * Install dependencies packages.
 * Install basic packages for all racadm usage.
+* Start dataeng service to be able to use OpenManage applications (omreport, omconfig,…).
 * Install and enable web interface on https://<ip_address>:1311 if requested.
 * Fix idrac7's executable permissions.
 * Fix libssl error RAC1170.